doniseferi/threat-modelling-notes-and-tool/README.md

 <td id="threat-title-property" role="rowheader" tabindex="0">**Possible Mitigation(s):**</td>

-<td tabindex="0" role="gridcell" headers="threat-title-property"><style scoped="scoped">p { margin : 2px; }</style> Clients connecting to an Azure SQL Database instance using a connection string should ensure encrypt=true and trustservercertificate=false are set.
+<td tabindex="0" role="gridcell" headers="threat-title-property"> Clients connecting to an Azure SQL Database instance using a connection string should ensure encrypt=true and trustservercertificate=false are set.
 This configuration ensures that connections are encrypted only if there is a verifiable server certificate (otherwise the connection attempt fails).
 This helps protect against Man-In-The-Middle attacks.
 Refer: <a href="https://aka.ms/tmt-th144">https://aka.ms/tmt-th144</a></td>

 </tr>